Sivay/Sivay.github.io/about.md

 ---
 layout: page
-title: Me
+title: Me or Not Me
 ---

 **Your time is limited, so don't waste it living someone else's life.**

-**people's thinking.
-Don't let the noise of other's opinions drown out**
+**Don't be trapped by dogma - which is living with the results of other people's people's thinking.**

-**your own inner voice.
-And most important, have the courage to follow**
+**Don't let the noise of other's opinions drown out your own inner voice.**

-**your heart and intuition.
-They somehow already know what you truly want**
+**And most important, have the courage to follow your heart and intuition.**

-**to become.
+**They somehow already know what you truly want to become.
 Everything else is secondary.**

 {% include comments.html %}